marbl/meryl/documentation/source/reference.rst

 .. sidebar:: Database Implementation Details

-  Each kmer is stored by breaking the binary represntation into three
+  Each k-mer is stored by breaking the binary represntation into three
   pieces: a file prefix, a block prefix, and a suffix.
 A k-mer needs 2*k bits to represent it.
 The file prefix is 6 bits wide, representing one of the 64 possible files in a database.
-Inside a file, kmers are stored in blocks, each kmer in a block will have the same block prefix.
+Inside a file, k-mers are stored in blocks, each k-mer in a block will have the same block prefix.
 The suffix data for a block is stored using Elias-Fano encoding (CITE) where each suffix is split into two pieces.
 The first piece is encoded as a unary offset from the last piece, and the second piece is a N-log2(N)+1 binary value.
-At present, values are stored as plain 32-bit integers, stored immediately after the kmer data.
+At present, values are stored as plain 32-bit integers, stored immediately after the k-mer data.

 A set of k-mers, each k-mer with a value and a label, is stored in a